jeroenwtf/jeroen.wtf/src/pages/uses.md

 - [Todoist](https://todoist.com/) for task management.
 Love it.
 - Other nice things I use daily: [mise](https://mise.jdx.dev/), [bat](https://github.com/sharkdp/bat), [eza](https://github.com/eza-community/eza), [z](https://github.com/jethrokuan/z), [lazydocker](https://github.com/jesseduffield/lazydocker), [restic](https://restic.net/), [age](https://github.com/FiloSottile/age), [just](https://github.com/casey/just).

-For storing my git repos I use mostly [GitHub](https://github.com/) and to automate workflows I use a self-hosted [n8n](https://n8n.io/).
+For storing my git repos I use mostly GitHub and to automate workflows I use a self-hosted [n8n](https://n8n.io/).

 Remember to pay open source maintainers for their work.
 It's the right thing to do.

+## Code

+This site is made with [Astro](https://astro.build/), but for most of my projects I like to use Ruby on Rails.
+Long time ago I was a CodeIgniter fan and in the recent years I geared back towards MVC frameworks and couldn't be happier.
+That includes the whole circus: View Components and [Hotwire](https://hotwired.dev/) (even tho I really want to work with [Inertia.js](https://inertiajs.com/)).

+I like [TailwindCSS](https://tailwindcss.com/) to move fast but to keep the look and feel consistent.
+It's tricky but doable.

 ## Design

-- I was a heavy [Photoshop](https://www.adobe.com/products/photoshop.html) user long time ago.
+I was a heavy Adobe Photoshop user long, long time ago.
 Nowadays I either use [Figma](https://www.figma.com/) or just code directly.

+## AI

+I don't like to use generative AI.
+Everything I write, any communication, personal or at work, is done by hand.
+I use ChatGPT for general questions and guidance, even tho it can really hallucinate, and I hooked Claude to Neovim to do some tedious work.

+But here's the thing: every single line of code I will review and, if needed, will do some research to make sure it's correct.
+Otherwise it's going to be a mess.

 ## Security